tzhu-bio/UMI-ATAC-seq/README.md

 ![image]( https://github.com/tzhu-bio/UMI-ATAC-seq/blob/master/workflow.jpg)
 ##  Programs
 Run python program with the -h argument for detailed help on command-line parameters.
+### umi_tools extract
+We use the `extract` function in `UMI tools` package.This program extracts UMIs from Illumina sequence reads and adds them to the FASTQ read1/read2 header.
+We can set `--bc-pattern=NNNNNN`.
+We can process the paired-end UMI-ATAC-seq sequencing data like this:

+`$ umi_tools extract -I pair.1.fastq.gz --bc-pattern=NNNNNN \
+       --read2-in=pair.2.fastq.gz --stdout=processed.1.fastq.gz \
+       --read2-out=processed.2.fastq.gz`

-### extract_umi.py
+### remove_me.py

-This program extracts UMIs from Illumina sequence reads and adds them to the FASTQ read1 header.
-It also removes the ME sequence (AGATGTGTATAAGAGACAG) and the sequence before it (both sequence and qualities).
+This program removes the ME sequence (AGATGTGTATAAGAGACAG) and the sequence before it (both sequence and qualities).
 It reads and writes in FASTQ format.

-### rename_fastq_read2_header.py

-This program adds the UMIs to fastq read2 header.
 The input and output are gzip file format (`.gz`).

 ### remove adapters.cmd
 This step is performed on shell commands.
 Due to the design of UMI-ATAC-seq library, we need to customize a adapters combination file.